scrapy/scrapy/docs/topics/loaders.rst

 Even though you can use any callable function as input and output processors, Scrapy provides some commonly used processors, which are described below.
-Some of them, like the :class:`MapCompose` (which is typically used as input processor) composes the output of several functions executed in order, to produce the final parsed value.
+Some of them, like the :class:`MapCompose` (which is typically used as input processor) compose the output of several functions executed in order, to produce the final parsed value.

 Here is a list of all built-in processors: